Methodology, data sources, and update policy

 1. AQI to PM2.5

-The calculator first converts AQI into an estimated PM2.5 concentration using EPA-style AQI breakpoint logic.
-AQI is easier to look up, while PM2.5 is the dose unit needed for the cigarette-equivalent framing.
+The calculator first converts a PM2.5 AQI into an estimated PM2.5 concentration using the current U.S. EPA breakpoints: 0–9.0, 9.1–35.4, 35.5–55.4, 55.5–125.4, 125.5–225.4, and 225.5–325.4 µg/m³ for AQI bands through 500.
+AQI is easier to look up, while PM2.5 is the concentration used by the Berkeley Earth comparison.

-2. PM2.5 to cigarette-equivalent exposure
+2. PM2.5 to a rough health-impact equivalence

 Primary reference: Berkeley Earth's air pollution and cigarette equivalence framing.